GZomeMain/CryoTask/readme.md

 ## 🚀 Overview

-**CryoTask** is a lightweight Windows utility designed to give you control over your system resources.
+**CryoTask** is a lightweight Windows utility designed to give you precise control over your system resources.
 Whether you have a game running in the background, a heavy IDE, or a RAM-hungry browser, CryoTask helps you reclaim performance without closing your apps.

-It combines the functionality of a **Process Freezer** (pausing execution) and a **Memory Cleaner** (like Mem Reduct) into one modern, dark-themed interface.
+The modern "Card View" interface provides a real-time system overview, displaying current CPU usage, total processes, and a detailed RAM usage bar.
+It combines the functionality of a **Process Freezer** (pausing execution) and a **Memory Cleaner** (like Mem Reduct) into one application.

 ## ✨ Features

 * **❄️ Suspend (Freeze) Apps:** Completely pause an application's processes.
 This drops its CPU usage to **0%**, stopping battery drain and heat generation while keeping the app open.
 * **🧹 Smart RAM Trimming:** Uses native Windows APIs to force applications to release unused memory (Working Set) back to the OS.
+* **🕐 Scheduling:** Set up **Periodic Trim** to automatically clean an application's memory every few minutes, ensuring low RAM usage without manual intervention.
 * **🧠 Group Awareness:** Automatically detects multi-process applications (like **Google Chrome, Discord, VS Code**) and manages the entire group at once.
-No more suspending just the "frame" while the background tabs keep eating RAM.
+* **⭐ Pinning:** Pin your most frequently used processes to the top of the list for instant access.
+* **🛡️ Safe Mode & Advanced Control:** Defaults to **Safe Mode**, which filters out critical system services.
+Switch to **Advanced Mode** to view and manage all active processes.
-*   **💾 State Persistence:** Remembers which apps you suspended, even after you close and reopen CryoTask.
+* **💾 State Persistence:** Remembers suspended apps, pinned favorites, and scheduled actions even after you close and reopen CryoTask.
-*   **🎨 Modern UI:** Built with `CustomTkinter` for a clean, Windows 11-style dark mode interface.
+* **🎨 Modern UI:** Built with `CustomTkinter` for a clean, Windows 11-style dark mode interface featuring interactive status dots and high-DPI scaling.
-*   **🛡️ Safety Filters:** Only lists applications with visible windows to prevent accidental suspension of critical system services.

 ## 📥 Installation